carbon-language/carbon-lang/docs/project/goals.md

 approaches like
 [COM](https://docs.microsoft.com/en-us/windows/win32/com/com-objects-and-interfaces)
 or Swift's ["resilience"](https://swift.org/blog/library-evolution/) model.
-The specific approach should be designed specifically around the goals outlined above in order to fit the Carbon language.
+The specific approach should be designed around the goals outlined above in order to fit the Carbon language.

 #### Backwards or forwards compatibility